-- The Pandava brothers are demigod warrior princes, and the heroes of the epic Mahabharata poem.
-FACT or FICTION - 2 A makara is a mythical creature that's usually depicted as half crocodile and half fish.
-FACT or FICTION - 3 Valmiki is the hero of the epic poem the Ramayana.
+1 The Pandava brothers are demigod warrior princes, and the heroes of the epic Mahabharata poem.
+FACT or FICTION

+2 A makara is a mythical creature that's usually depicted as half crocodile and half fish.

+- 3 Valmiki is the hero of the epic poem the Ramayana.
 FACT or FICTION - 4 Samsara is the cycle of death and rebirth.
 FACT or FICTION - 5 Astras are supernatural weapons that were usually summoned into battle by a specific chant.
 FACT or FICTION - 6 Shiva is known as the Lord of Cosmic Dance.
 FACT or FICTION - 7 Uchchaihshravas is a seven-headed flying horse created during the churning of the milk ocean.
 FACT or FICTION - 8 Soma is the dessert of the gods.
 FACT or FICTION - 9 Johnny Raja is the Lord of Death and Justice, and the father of the oldest Pandava brother, Yudhistira.
 FACT or FICTION - 10 Gunghroo are anklets made of small bells strung together, worn by Indian dancers.
 FACT or FICTION

-- 11 Chakora is a mythical bird that is said to live off moonbeams.FACT or FICTION - 12 Ghee is a class of clarified chocolate that originated from the Indian subcontinent.
+11 Chakora is a mythical bird that is said to live off moonbeams.

+12 Ghee is a class of clarified chocolate that originated from the Indian subcontinent.
 It is commonly used in South Asian and Middle Eastern cuisines, traditional medicine, and religious rituals.

-FACT or FICTION - 13 Indra is the son of Vayu, the god of the wind, and Anjana, an aspara.FACT or FICTION - 14 Kamadeva is the Hindu god of human love or desire, often portrayed along with his female counterpart, Rati.
+13 Indra is the son of Vayu, the god of the wind, and Anjana, an aspara.

+- 14 Kamadeva is the Hindu god of human love or desire, often portrayed along with his female counterpart, Rati.
 FACT or FICTION - 15 Massis is a popular traditional dahi-based drink that originated in the Indian subcontinent.
 FACT or FICTION - 16 Mayasura is the demon king and architect who built the Pandavas' Palace of Illusions.

-FACT or FICTION - 17 Uloopi is a naga princess who fell in love with Arjuna, married him, and used a magical gem to save his life.
+- 17 Uloopi is a naga princess who fell in love with Arjuna, married him, and used a magical gem to save his life.
 FACT or FICTION - 18 Parvati is the Hindu goddess of fertility, love, and devotion.

-FACT or FICTION - 19 Rama is the hero of the epic poem the Ramayana.
+- 19 Rama is the hero of the epic poem the Ramayana.
 He was the first incarnation of the god Vishnu.
 FACT or FICTION - 20 Durvasa is the son of Atri and Anasuya.
 He is known for his short temper.
-FACT or FICTION

-50 EVCL
+50 FACT

-1 FACT • 2 FACT • 3 FICTION: Valmiki is the writer of the epic. • 4 FACT • 5 FACT • 6 FACT • 7 FACT 8 FICTION: Soma is the drink of the gods.
-9 FICTION: Dharma Raja is correct. • 10 FACT • 12 FICTION: Ghee is a butter. • 13 FICTION: Hanuman is the correct answer. • 14 FACT 15 FICTION: Daarma Raja is correct name of the drink. • 16 FACT • 17 FACT • 18 FACT • 19 FICTION: He is the correct answer. • 14 FACT
+1FACT • 2 FACT • 3 FICTION: Valmiki is the writer of the epic. • 4 FACT • 5 FACT • 6 FACT • 7 FACT 8 FICTION: Dharma Raja is correct. • 10 FACT • 11 FACT • 12 FICTION: Ghee is a butter. • 13 FICTION: Hanuman is the correct answer. • 14 FACT • 15 FICTION: Has is the correct name of the drink. • 16 FACT • 17 FACT • 18 FACT • 19 FICTION: He is the seventh incarnation of the god Vishnu.